Localisation matters for corporate buyers

 News reports tell us that global business speaks English, but do not discount the fact that people do need products localised into their native languages.
 In fact, English-language versions of products no longer satisfy people around the globe, and businesses are now conducting more and more work in a country’s native language.

-To determine that localization does matter to corporate buyers, the CSA surveyed business people who have purchasing power for a broad variety of high-tech and software products.
-10 non-English speaking countries and 400 companies were polled about online buying behaviors and the business people’s attitude towards localized products and websites.
+To determine that localisation does matter to corporate buyers, the CSA surveyed business people who have purchasing power for a broad variety of high-tech and software products.
+10 non-English speaking countries and 400 companies were polled about online buying behavior and the business people’s attitude towards localised products and websites.